Nodes for Beginners

 When we're starting out - our first Logic node should be set to All of these.
 This lets us specify all the things that must be included.
 In this example, we're going to create a feed that has pictures or videos of user's LEGO builds.

-So we want the feed to include all skeets including ("contains") our green word list and excluding ("missing") our red word list and meeting our content moderation requirements.
+So we want the feed to include all posts including ("contains") our green word list and excluding ("missing") our red word list and meeting our content moderation requirements.
 Each of these individual nodes is discussed in more detail below.

 Everything in the "All of These" node is required before a skeet will make the feed.

 Then we can pop in a new Logic node, and add some Any of These logic.
-In this case we want to catch skeets that (having met all our other requirements) contain either an image or a video:
+In this case we want to catch posts that (having met all our other requirements) contain either an image or a video:

 Now let's look at all our nodes in a bit more detail.